NxPKG/khulnasoft-docs/content/ddos-protection/tcp-protection/concepts.md

 ## Prefixes

 Advanced TCP Protection protects the IP prefixes you select from sophisticated TCP attacks.
 A prefix can be an IP address or an IP range in CIDR format.
-You must add prefixes to Advanced TCP Protection so that Cloudflare can analyze incoming packets and offer protection against sophisticated TCP DDoS attacks.
+You must add prefixes to Advanced TCP Protection so that Khulnasoft can analyze incoming packets and offer protection against sophisticated TCP DDoS attacks.

 Prefixes added to Advanced TCP Protection must be one of the following: